 Status of Legislation:

-As of August, 2020, the 3-class electric bicycle definitions and suggested regulations are included in the current State House session (191st) in the Senate version of the Transportation Bond Bill, thanks to the addition of an amendment from Sen. Sal DiDomenico (Democrat – Middlesex and Suffolk), which has been voted on and adopted by the whole Senate.
-The Senate version of the Transportation Bond Bill S.2836 is currently in a conference committee where we are hopeful will be included in the combined bill to be sent to the Governor by the end of 2020.
+As of January, 2021, the 3-class electric bicycle definitions and suggested regulations that were included in the former State House session (191st) in the Senate version of the Transportation Bond Bill, thanks to the addition of an amendment from Sen. Sal DiDomenico (Democrat – Middlesex and Suffolk), and which has been voted on and adopted by the whole Senate, was not carried into the final form of the Transportation Bond Bill S.2836 (191st).

 In addition to being in the Transportation Bond Bill, current bills filed (click to follow their progress and read the full text):